shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Costly: Double the amount of spell slots and/or spell points spent to cast this spell.
 -   Close: Half this spell’s cast range.
--   Tethered: Add a tether range to this spell cast equal to its caster’s walk speed.
+-   Tethered: Add a Tether Range to this spell cast equal to its caster’s walk speed, or if it already has a Tether Range, half it.
 -   Short: Half this spell’s duration, if its duration is longer than 1 round.
 If the duration is 1 round, the spell ends at the end of the turn instead.
 -   Unfocused: Half the spellcaster’s spellcasting ability modifier for this spell cast, rounded up.
 -   Weak: Half any and all die rolls the spell caster rolls for this spell cast, rounded up.